pajlads/DinkPlugin/docs/json-examples.md

 For Vert.x-Web, utilize the [`formAttributes`](https://vertx.io/docs/apidocs/io/vertx/core/http/HttpServerRequest.html#formAttributes--) method.
 For Quarkus, utilize the [`@RestForm`](https://quarkus.io/guides/rest#multipart) annotation.
 For Spring, utilize the [`@RequestPart`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RequestPart.html) annotation.

-In the examples below, `content` is populated instead of `embeds` for simplicity; this would correspond to the advanced setting 'Use Rich Embeds' being disabled.
-Third-party integrations should rely on the `extra` object instead of `content`/`embeds`.

 ### All